Xonesent/Banner-Service/README.md

 Follow these steps to set up and run the application:

-### Step 1: Start Redis and PostgreSQL
+### Step 1: Start Redis, PostgreSQL and Jaeger

-Firstly, start the Redis and PostgreSQL services using Docker Compose.
+Firstly, start the Redis, PostgreSQL and Jaeger services using Docker Compose.
 Run the following command in the root of your project directory:

 ```bash
 docker-compose up